SynFutures/docs/docs/faq.md

 ## For Automated Market Maker/Liquidity Providers

-### 16. How does Syn Futures’ sAMM model work if I would like to add/remove liquidity?
+### 16. How does SynFutures' sAMM model work if I would like to add/remove liquidity?

 To add liquidity, LP transfers the Quote asset token only to the sAmm, among which half is used as Quote asset, and the other half to synthesize the position of the Base asset, that is, to create a 1x long position of the Base Asset for this futures contract.
 LP would then receive the respective LP tokens.